Saturday, March 8, 2025

 John 5:24-29

 Benjamin Franklin famously said, “In this world, nothing can be said to be certain, except death and taxes.”
 Death is unavoidable.
 We must all come to terms with the fact that, sooner or later, we shall die.
 The natural question that arises is: What then?
 What happens after death?
 Is there life after death? or not?
-Few questions are of greater significance.
-As Blaise Pascal remarks,

 The immortality of the soul is of such vital importance to us and affects us so deeply that we must have lost our wits if we no longer care about it.
-All our actions and thoughts will follow different paths, according to whether there is hope of eternal blessing.[1]
+All our actions and thoughts will follow different paths, according to whether there is hope of eternal blessing.
+(Pascal 1989: 120)

 The path of Christianity, on the other hand, leads to eternal life.
 Biblical Christianity views humans as consisting of two distinct substances: a material body united with an immaterial soul.
 Christianity stresses the importance of our soul and its proper relation to God.
 The soul is vital to spiritual life.
 It survives physical death.
 Ultimately the soul of the Christian is re-united with his (renewed and transformed) body when he receives his eternal reward.